Branding on Curved Surfaces: Techniques for Cylinders and Spheres

 ・Torus shapes (doughnut-like curves)

-However, branding is most effective on cylindrical surfaces with a uniform diameter or gently curved surfaces.
-Branding iron logos cannot be applied to complex curves such as elliptical shapes.
+However, branding is most effective on cylindrical surfaces with a uniform diameter or on gently curved areas.
+Branding irons are generally not suitable for complex shapes like ellipses or surfaces with varying curvatures.

 Methods for Branding Curved Surfaces

-There are two main methods for branding on curved surfaces:
+There are two primary methods for branding curved surfaces:

-This technique involves pressing a standard flat branding iron onto the curve while rolling it slightly to match the contour.
+This technique involves using a flat branding iron and gently rolling it across the curved surface to match the contour.
+This allows the design to transfer evenly across the curve.

-Branding Iron Design and Size for Curved Surfaces
+Design and Size Guidelines for Curved Surface Branding

-When designing a logo branding iron for curved surfaces, size limitations apply:
+When designing a custom branding iron for curved surfaces, it’s important to consider size limitations for clarity and safety:

-・Spherical objects: The branding area should be within 70% of the radius.
+・Spherical objects: Keep the branding area within 70% of the radius.

-・Cylindrical objects: The branding area should be within 50–60% of the radius.
+・Cylindrical objects: Limit the branding area to 50–60% of the radius.

 Conclusion